valdivj/jetson-nano-yolov2-darkflow/README.md

 $ python3 setup.py build_ext --inplace
 $ pip install .

 Dont forget to download the weights and CFG file.
 I will aslo have some in my repo you can use.

 7. Now download the files from this repo.
 There is a bin file and CFG file.
 Put those in you darkflow folder

+To get tiny yolov2 to run go to the :darkflow\darkflow\utils folder and open loader.py and go to about line 122 and set self.offset to 20.
+'self.offset = 20'

 yolov2_od_webcam _csi.py : this runs yolov2 on a rasberry pi camera